HammerSeb/xDimer/README.md

 franck_condon_factor(level, xs_parameter, gs_parameter, q_xs, e_offset, mass, q_low= -.5, q_high= .5, dq= 10000, n_gs= 25)
 ```

-numerically calculates  emissionenergies and respective Franck-Condon factors for the emission from an vibrational level (given by 'level') of an excited state oscillator to the vibrational levels of a ground state harmonical oscillator
+numerically calculates  emission energies and respective Franck-Condon factors for the emission from a vibrational level (given by 'level') of an excited state oscillator to the vibrational levels of a ground state harmonical oscillator

 ***Arguments:***
 >`level` (Int): oscillator quantum number